Gewerber/gewerber-docs/ROADMAP.md

 The roadmap is divided into an **Open Source (OSS)** track — focused on core functionality, community adoption, and transparency — and a **Commercial** track for advanced modules.

+> This is the **public, community-facing** roadmap and the source of truth for OSS deliverables.
+Internal business timelines and commercial strategy are maintained privately and are not published here.

 ---

 ## 🌟 Vision